MicheDev3/cimgui/README.md

 Initially cimgui was developed by Stephan Dilly as hand-written code but lately turned into an auto-generated version by sonoro1234 in order to keep up with imgui more easily (letting the user select the desired branch and commit)

 Notes:
-* currently this wrapper is based on version [1.88 of Dear ImGui with internal api]
 * only functions, structs and enums from imgui.h (an optionally imgui_internal.h) are wrapped.
 * if you are interested in imgui backends you should look [LuaJIT-ImGui](https://github.com/sonoro1234/LuaJIT-ImGui) project.
 * All naming is algorithmic except for those names that were coded in cimgui_overloads table (https://github.com/cimgui/cimgui/blob/master/generator/generator.lua#L60).
 In the official version this table is empty.